Get Rates Near You!

 A stock that is traded on an open exchange is known as a public company.
 This means that anybody who can afford to invest in that company may do so.

-When a company first decides to offer ownership shares to the general public, it is known as an initial public offering or IPO.
-To do this, a company first must meet certain regulatory requirements for public companies.
+When a company decides to offer ownership shares to the general public, it is known as an initial public offering (IPO).
+To do this, the company must first meet certain regulatory requirements for public companies.

 Along with working towards meeting those regulatory requirements, a company seeking to issue an IPO generally works with an underwriter.
 This is a special kind of investment firm that will study the company and advise them on how much their shares should be worth on the open market.